ForestOfLight/skyoobguide/docs/terms-and-methods.md

 | Shiver            | Faint (Play Dead) | Balance           | Raise the Roof    |
 | Apologize         | Salute            | Slouch            | Rhythmic Clap     |

+---

+## Legging

+Just a term that refers to when you hold down on your character to pull a leg out in any direction.
+This can be quite useful for accurate positioning!

+---

 ## Props

 A prop is any item that you can wear on your back, like an instrument or table.
 Props that players can sit at are known as Tables.
 You can see a list of props and their categorizations [here](https://sky-children-of-the-light.fandom.com/wiki/Props#Availability_Legend).
 In most cases, it won't matter if you use a spell or an owned prop to do a trick.
 However, keep in mind that you may place down both a spell prop and an owned prop at the same time.

+---

 ## Graphics and FPS

 In the settings menu ingame, there’s a battery icon.
 This sets not only your graphics quality but also many frames are shown per second (FPS).
 There are four settings: 0, 1, 2, and 3.
 0 runs at 20fps, 1 and 3 run at 30fps, and 2 runs at 60fps.

+--

 ## Freezing